-- 9.1 GBS will ensure that those affected will be assessed and considered academic, welfare and support needs.
-Support resources are available to any member of staff and student regardless of their choice to proceed to a report.
+9.1 GBS will ensure that those affected will be assessed and will consider academic, welfare and support needs.
+Support resources are available to any student regardless of their choice to proceed to a report.

-- 9.1.1 Support and advice for staff.
-There are many sources of support available to employees:

-- HR Managers and Officers

-- Line Managers

-- Welfare Team

-- External Support Services

-9.1.2 Support and advice for students.
-For students support is available via:
+9.1.1 Support and advice for students is available via:

 - Student Success Tutors - Programme Leaders, Associate Deans and Deans - Dean of Students - Welfare Team - 9.2 GBS Welfare Team can advise students on external support services and counselling.
-These support services will be easily accessible and advertised on student Moodle, GBS website, leaflets through Student Support Services, Staff SharePoint, GBS announcements and regular communications etc. - 9.3 The same will apply to staff process for the Police/NHS/Sexual Assault Referral Centres/Local specialist services such as Rape Crisis etc. Staff and students can complete a referral form for mental health and wellbeing support and GBS Welfare team can provide pastoral support.
-Please see below a list of external support (for students, staff, and visitors) these are some examples: - The Samaritans general support line for anyone to talk to at any time. - Police- Practical information about reporting incidents and the police force in your area. - NHS Sexual Health
+These support services will be easily accessible and advertised on student Moodle, GBS website, leaflets through Student Support Services, Staff SharePoint, GBS announcements and regular communications etc. - 9.3 Please see below a list of external support for students, .
+These are some examples: - The Samaritans general support line for anyone to talk to at any time. - Police- Practical information about reporting incidents and the police force in your area. - NHS Sexual Health - Survivors UK national organisation focusing on male rape and sexual abuse.

-- Survivors UK national organisation focusing on male rape and sexual abuse. - Citizens Advice- Citizens Advice has more information about what you can do if you have experienced, or know someone who has experienced, a hate incident or crime. - Galop LGBT+ sexual violence support - Rape Crisis England and Wales- Rape Crisis can help you find a Rape Crisis Centre, get online emotional support, or find information and self-help tools. - NSPCC Abuse in Education Helpline- Provides victims of abuse with the appropriate support, advice, and onward action, including on contacting professionals or the police if they wish. - The Havens- The Havens are specialist centre in London for people who have been raped or sexually assaulted. - Stonewall- Stonewall can help you find LGBT support services and community groups that are local to you. - TellMama offers a secure service that allows people from across England to report any form of anti-Muslim abuse. - The Survivors Trust - Disability Rights UK- Disability Rights UK has a disabled students' helpline, providing advice to disabled students studying in England.
+- Citizens Advice- Citizens Advice has more information about what you can do if you have experienced, or know someone who has experienced, a hate incident or crime. - Galop LGBT+ sexual violence support - Rape Crisis England and Wales- Rape Crisis can help you find a Rape Crisis Centre, get online emotional support, or find information and self-help tools. - NSPCC Abuse in Education Helpline- Provides victims of abuse with the appropriate support, advice, and onward action, including on contacting professionals or the police if they wish. - The Havens- The Havens are specialist centre in London for people who have been raped or sexually assaulted. - Stonewall- Stonewall can help you find LGBT support services and community groups that are local to you. - TellMama offers a secure service that allows people from across England to report any form of anti-Muslim abuse. - The Survivors Trust - Disability Rights UK- Disability Rights UK has a disabled students' helpline, providing advice to disabled students studying in England.
 They also campaign to improve disabled people's rights and to tackle hostility, bullying and hate crime. - Victim Support- Offer free and confidential support to help you move beyond the impact of crime.